magnate3/raspberry-pi-os-qemu/docs/lesson03/exercises.md

-## 3.5: Exercises
+## Exercises

+1. Change the reset value of TVAL so that the timer fires roughly every 1 sec.
+How can you determine such a value and show your solution is correct?

-trigger exception at EL1, handle it at EL2, i.e. install EL2 table
+2. Trigger an exception at EL1, handle it at EL2, and return to EL1.

-set timer to fire every 1 sec (need to read clock frequency register).
-On Rpi3: verify if this is correct
+   In a paragraph, describe the exception you plan to trigger, what EL2 exception handlers you will implement, and how to demonstrate your implementation correctness.

+   Modify the kernel source to implement the behavior.